63mm is How Many Inches? A complete walkthrough to Metric-Imperial Conversion

 -

 Manufacturing and Engineering: Precise measurements are vital in manufacturing.
 Converting between metric and imperial units is necessary when working with components designed using different systems.
-For example, if a part is designed with a 63mm dimension in a metric system, the machinist working in an imperial system needs to know this is approximately 2.48 inches.
+As an example, if a part is designed with a 63mm dimension in a metric system, the machinist working in an imperial system needs to know this is approximately 2.48 inches.

 -